Sifting by genre!

 I know some readers prefer multiple viewpoints.
 The marketplace embraces this, with many books and films sharing diverse protagonist and antagonist positions to reveal vital insights.
 As Hitchcock often noted, this helps generate audience sympathy and tension.
 But I prefer writing with a more limited perspective, where only God knows what every character sees or thinks.
 Since I live with but one viewpoint – my own line of sight – I find maintaining this in my books keeps my writing more realistic.

 The Road to Renewal again provides a good example.
 Limiting readers to a single viewpoint retains the mystery and uncertainty of life.
-It also helps explain why honesty, trust, and love are crucial to society and survival.
+It explains why honesty, trust, and love are crucial to society and survival.

 God’s Furry Angels is an exception.
 Since I wrote that for my kids, GFA employs a classic storyteller format where a central narrator weaves many viewpoints into his tale.
 The most prominent character in God’s Furry Angels is a youngster naturally excited by discovery and learning, so to her, unraveling the mystery and uncertainty of life is but one aspect of growing up.
 The reader shares that journey with her!